Tim Hunt: Later career

 In 1990, he began work at Imperial Cancer Research Fund, later known as the Cancer Research UK London Research Institute, in the United Kingdom, where his work focused on understanding on what makes cell go cancerous, that is: proliferate uncontrollably, with the ordinary inhibitory signals switched off.
+That same year, Hunt defined the concept of short linear motifs, parts of protein sequences that mediate interactions with other proteins.
+In 1993, the book The Cell Cycle: An Introduction, which Hunt co-authored along with Andrew Murray, was published by Oxford University Press.
 Hunt had his own laboratory at the Clare Hall Laboratories until the end of 2010, and remains an Emeritus Group Leader at the Francis Crick Institute.
 He is a member of the Advisory Council for the Campaign for Science and Engineering.
 He has served on the Selection Committee for the Shaw Prize in Life Science and Medicine.
 In 2010, Hunt joined the Academic Advisory Board of the Austrian think tank Academia Superior, Institute for Future Studies.

 Hunt is a highly regarded colleague and mentor in the research community.
 During his career he has supervised numerous PhD students including Hugh Pelham and Jonathon Pines.

 Science advocacy

 In addition to his scientific contributions, Hunt is a lifelong advocate for scientific research.
 After winning the Nobel Prize in 2001, he spent much of his time traveling the world, talking to both popular and specialist audiences.
 In these talks he offered his characteristic perspective on inquiry, which emphasizes the importance of having fun and being lucky.
-He also believes that science benefits when power is given to young people.
+He also believes that science benefits when power is given to young people, himself having been given full autonomy and authority at age 27.

-Controversy
+2015 controversy

-In June 2015, Hunt became the target of an online shaming campaign after remarks he made at a science journalism conference were construed as sexist.
-The pressure of the controversy forced his resignation from several key research and policy positions, including the European Research Council, and a temporary withdrawal from public life and professional activities.
+At the World Conference of Science Journalists in Seoul in June 2015, Hunt gave a impromptu toast at a lunch for female journalists and scientists.
+As recounted by an EU official, Hunt said:

-By 2017, Hunt had returned to public life.
+Parts of the remarks were widely publicised on social media due to their perceived sexist nature, resulting in an intense online backlash, which some described as an act of public shaming.
+Hunt resigned from his honorary professorship at University College London after the university told him to; he also resigned from several other research positions.
+Hunt apologised and stated that the remarks were in jest.
+He said that they had been taken out of context, as the remarks had originally been reported without the words starting with "now seriously".
+Hunt also stated he "did mean the part about having trouble with girls".
+Some public figures and scientists, including some who had worked with Hunt, suggested that the backlash against him was disproportionate.